 For the filling: Beat the softened cream cheese for 1 minute using a hand or stand mixer.
 Beat in the yogurt, egg whites, sugar, and flour until mixture is smooth and creamy, about 3 full minutes.
 Add the lemon juice and vanilla, beat for 1 additional minute until combined.
 Fold in the chocolate chips.

 Remove the crust from the oven and spread filling on top.
 Bake for 25 minutes, covering the cheesecake bars at the 20 minute mark with aluminum foil to prevent browning.
 Allow to cool for 20 minutes at room temperature, then chill completely in the refrigerator for at least three hours.
 Lift the foil out of the pan and cut into squares.

 Makes 16 bars.
-Store bars in a covered container for up to 7 days in the refrigerator.
+Store bars in a covered container for up to 7 days in the refrigerator; bars may be frozen up to 2-3 months.
+Thaw overnight in the refrigerator before serving.
 Recipe can easily be doubled and baked in a 9x13-inch pan, baking time will vary - about 45-55 minutes.

 *For the Greek yogurt: I used Chobani 0% fat, plain.
 You may use low fat Greek yogurt instead.
 You may also use regular yogurt, plain or flavored, low fat or fat free.